These easy sweet potato muffins are a perfect way to use leftovers or just get kids to eat more vegetables. Serve as a simple,

 For about 2 years, through the end of college and beyond, I had a sweet potato with dinner every. single. night.

 Buuutt, just like I shared in my post of carrot recipes for kids, my kids are no longer as big of fans as I am.
-Ryan calls them, “orange ‘tatos” and then proceeds to say they are, “blech,” which has been his M.O for all veggie lately.
+Ryan calls them, “orange ‘tatos” and then proceeds to say they are, “blech.”
+Which has been his M.O for all veggies lately.

-So instead, I’ve gone the distance and hidden them inside one of his favorite foods: muffins.
+So instead, I’ve gone the distance and hidden them inside one of his favorite foods: hidden veggie muffins.

-- The easiest way to make these is to use leftover sweet potatoes – if you’re like me and always bake too many potatoes for everything, this is perfect.
-If not, add a few next time you make roasted sweet potatoes!
+- The easiest way to make these is to use leftover sweet potatoes.
+If you don’t have some, dd a few next time you make roasted sweet potatoes!

-- You can also use leftover mashed sweet potato that you sweetened or flavored – just adjust the sugar accordingly.
+- Alternatively, you can also use leftover mashed sweet potato that you sweetened or flavored.
+Just adjust the sugar accordingly.

-- Make it dairy free by using melted coconut oil or all canola oil, and subbing your favorite dairy alternative milk.
+- Make it dairy-free or MSPI friendly by using melted coconut oil or all canola oil, and subbing your favorite dairy alternative milk.

-- You can easily use a different oil here – I’ve made them with olive oil and avocado oil, but I tend to have canola on hand more often.
+- You can easily use different oil here.
+I’ve made them with olive oil and avocado oil, but I tend to have canola on hand more often.

 - Sub in 1/3 of the flour for oat flour to add extra whole grains – learn how to make your own oat flour here.

-Grab some leftover sweet potatoes and make these easy sweet potato muffins.
-Even if your kids aren’t fan of the orange potato, you’ll have no problem getting them to try them in the form of these soft, slightly sweet, fiber packed muffins.
+Grab your leftovers and make these easy, veggie muffins ASAP.
+Even if your kids aren’t fan of the orange vegetable, you’ll have no problem getting them to try these.
+They are soft, slightly sweet, fiber-packed snack that will quickly become your go to.

 If you love this recipe please give it 5 stars!
 It helps more people find this awesome recipe.